svogler/kostal-plenticore-dashboard/README.md

 Grafana Dashboard to visualize PV Kostal Plenticore information retrieved via Modbus.

 Data are retrieved via Telegraf / Modbus and stored in InfluxDB.
 Grafana is used for visualization.
 Docker is used as container for Telegraf.
-Grafana is installed locally.
+Grafana is not part of the Docker config (in my case installed locally)

 ## Example